Explore our latest thought leadership, ideas, and insights on the issues that are shaping the future of business and society.

 The Digital Transformation Institute is Capgemini’s in-house think-tank on all things digital.
 The Institute publishes research on the impact of digital technologies on large traditional businesses.
 The team draws on the worldwide network of Capgemini experts and works closely with academic and technology partners.
-The Institute has dedicated research centres in India, the United Kingdom, and the United States.
+The Institute has dedicated research centers in India, the United Kingdom, and the United States.

-Intelligent automation is defined as the right combination of RPA, artificial intelligence, and business process optimisation applied cohesively to achieve strategic business objectives.
+Intelligent automation is defined as the right combination of RPA, artificial intelligence, and business process optimization applied cohesively to achieve strategic business objectives.
 Automation is defined as using software to handle high volume, repeatable, rule based tasks which use structured data that previously required a human to perform.

 Morgan Stanley, “The Rise of the Machines: Automating the Future, September 24, 2017, https://www.morganstanley.com/ideas/process-automation

 BigTech refers to large multinational technology firms such as Google, Amazon, Facebook, Apple, and Alibaba.

 You may accept all cookies, or choose to manage them individually.
 You can change your settings at any time by clicking Cookie Settings available in the footer of every page.